scuzzydude/asimov/asimov.md

 ### Election frequency

-Foundation elections shall be held on prime day in November.
+Foundation elections shall be held on a prime day in November.
 Office terms begin on first day of January.

 ## The Board of Trustees